Runner’s Knee: Debunking the Myth that Patellofemoral Pain More Common in Women

 One of the core philosophies at HelloPhysio is empowering patients through education.
 We want to dispel common myths about biological differences and offer treatments for runner’s knee for both men and women at our sports physiotherapy clinic.

-Women have been told that the female runner’s body is different to their male counterparts’.
-If you’ve read articles perpetuating the notion that these disparities are biological ‘flaws’ that lead to higher risks of injuries and pain, read on as we debunk some of these myths.
+Women have been told that the female runner’s body is different to their male counterparts if you’ve read articles perpetuating the notion that these disparities are biological ‘flaws’ that lead to higher risks of injuries and pain, read on as we debunk some of these myths.

 But first, let’s get into what causes runner’s knee.